eformsignen/eformsignen.github.io/help/chapter6.rst

    You can set multi-level categories with a separator ( **/** ).
 For example, if you set a category as **HR Team/Vacation**, the Vacation category in the HR category is created.

 **④ Description**
    Enter additional comments about the template.
-This description is displayed under the template name in the **New from template.**
+This description is displayed under the template name in **New from template.**

 **⑤ Template validity period**
    Sets the time period in which documents can be created from this template.
 By default, the start date is set to the uploaded date and you can change the date.

-   When **No expiry date** is checked, documents can be created without a time limit. **No expiry date** is unchecked and set the date, the document can only be created until the set date.
+   If you check **No expiry date**, documents can be created without a time limit.
+If you uncheck it and set the date, then documents can be created from the template up to that date.

 **Document settings**
 -------------------------------------